Japan's 'Moon Sniper' attempts historic lunar landing

 Adding to the playful mood, the space agency has released an online video game called "SLIM: The pinpoint moon landing game".

-More than 50 years after the first human Moon landing, countries and private companies are racing to make the trip anew.
+More than 50 years after the first human Moon landing, many countries and private companies are attempting to make the trip anew.

 But crash-landings, communication failures and other technical problems are rife.